-The internet allows people to access everything simultaneously, it’s not so much a river as a really shallow ocean.
+The internet allows people to access everything simultaneously, but it’s not so much a river, rather a really shallow ocean.

 Cultures of the past thought they were doing things ‘right’.
 But time passes, ideas shift, opinions invert – and now, their ideas seem wrong.
 How will our current culture hold up?
 Chuck Klosterman thinks that if we can look back on the present as if it were the distant past, we might be able to see things more clearly.